 What are some guidelines for the safe use of OTC products for menstrual cramps and PMS?

 - Always read the labels and know the ingredients in the products.
-Never take more than the recommended doses without checking with your doctor first.
+Never take more than the recommended doses without first checking with your doctor.

 - Aspirin and NSAIDs can cause ulcers and should be avoided by patients with known peptic ulcer disease or reflux esophagitis.
 They can also increase the risk of bleeding and should be avoided by women with certain blood diseases.
-Women who are scheduled for elective surgeries should inform their doctors that they are taking aspirin or NSAIDs.
-The doctor may ask them to withhold these medications for a period of time prior to the elective surgeries.
+Women who are scheduled for elective surgery should inform their doctors that they are taking aspirin or NSAIDs.
+The doctor may ask them to withhold these medications for a period of time prior to the procedure.

 - True aspirin allergy is rare.
-True aspirin allergy leads to hives, difficulty breathing, and/or shock within 3 hours of taking aspirin.
-Aspirin allergy is most common among individuals who have asthma, hives, and nasal polyps.
+However, it may lead to hives, difficulty breathing, and/or shock within three hours of ingestion.
+Aspirin allergy is most common among individuals who have asthma, hives, or nasal polyps.
 Individuals with true aspirin allergy should also avoid NSAIDs because they are chemically similar to aspirin.

-- Aspirin (and many other medications and some vitamins) can increase the blood thinning effect of the blood-thinning medication warfarin (Coumadin) and can dangerously increase the risk of bleeding.
-Patients taking warfarin to prevent strokes and other blood clots should not use prescription or OTC medications for menstrual cramps or PMS without first checking with the doctor supervising their warfarin dosages.
+- Aspirin (and many other medications and some vitamins) can increase the anti-coagulant effect of the blood-thinning medication warfarin (Coumadin) resulting in an increased risk of bleeding.
+Patients taking warfarin to prevent strokes and other throbocytic diseases should not use prescription or OTC medications for menstrual cramps or PMS without first checking with the doctor supervising their warfarin dosages.